Farmed duck welfare - what we're doing

-We're working in a number of different ways to raise welfare standards for farmed ducks in the UK and beyond.
+We're working to raise welfare standards for farmed ducks in the UK and beyond.
 Here are some of the things we're doing.

 Research on farmed duck welfare

-In 2008 the RSPCA commissioned the University of Cambridge to undertake a three year research project to examine what open water facility design is best to enable ducks to carry out their important water related behaviours.
+We commissioned the University of Cambridge to conduct a three-year research project looking at the best open water facility design to enable ducks to carry out their important water-related behaviours.

-These new standards also take into account research published by other academic institutions.
-The new standards will be published in 2015.
+Our farmed duck welfare standards take into account research published by other academic institutions too.
 The research was supported by The Tubney Charitable Trust.